James Wilkes Maurice: The fight for Diamond Rock

 the Court is of the opinion that Captain J. W. Maurice, the Officers and Company of His Majesty's late sloop Diamond Rock did every thing in their power to the very last, in the defence of the Rock, and against a most superior force ...
 [Maurice] did not surrender the Diamond until he was unable to make further defence for want of water and ammunition, the Court do therefore honourably acquit Captain Maurice accordingly.

 Vice-Admiral Horatio Nelson, who had arrived in the West Indies in pursuit of Villeneuve's fleet, apologised to Maurice for having arrived too late to prevent the fall of Diamond Rock.
 Maurice returned to England in August and Nelson arranged for him to take command of the 18-gun brig-sloop on 20 August.
-Maurice was to join Nelson off Cadiz, but she could not be manned in time, and Maurice missed reuniting with Nelson prior to Nelson's death at Trafalgar.
+Maurice was to join Nelson off Cádiz, but she could not be manned in time, and Maurice missed reuniting with Nelson prior to Nelson's death at Trafalgar.
 After two years in the Channel, Maurice and Savage sailed to the West Indies.
 While in command of Savage, in early December 1807 Maurice captured the Spanish privateer Quixote of Port Cavallo.
 Quixote was armed with eight guns and had a crew of 99 men.
 She was a "Vessel of a large Class, and fitted out for the Annoyance of the Trade to [Jamaica]".